rdaum/moor/doc/vision-blurb.md

 And the server itself is aged; it is written in C -- is single threaded, with some known architectural limitations, and is not very easy to extend or modify.
-While there are newer versions and forks (such as Stunt, ToastStunt, etc.) that address some of these issues, they are still based on the same original codebase and architecture -- remaining bound by the single-threaded, single-core model of the original.
+While there are newer versions and forks (such as Stunt, ToastStunt, etc.) that address many of these issues, they are still based on the same original codebase and architecture -- remaining bound by the single-threaded, single-core model of the original.

 Moor is an attempt to reimagine LambdaMOO for the modern world, while retaining the core concepts and ideas that made